 However, the Female Hospital does hold an interesting footnote.
 On June 3, 1906, an African-American washerwoman named Carrie McDonald gave birth to a baby girl she named Freda Josephine.
 That young girl would grow up to become the famous dancer and political activist Josephine Baker.

 The land where the Social Evil Hospital once stood is now called “Sublette Park”.
-It’s an attractive park with several tennis courts located in the Hill neighborhood of St. Louis.
+It’s an attractive park with several tennis courts located in the Southwest Garden neighborhood of St. Louis.
 It’s named after William Sublette, a prominent early St. Louisan who had a successful career as a fur trader.
 Sublette owned a large estate named “Sulphur Springs” just north of where this park stands today.
 William Sublette died July 23, 1845 and is buried in Bellefontaine Cemetery in north St. Louis.